 Diploma of Aviation (Commercial Pilot Licence – Aeroplane)

 Pilots are in demand all over the world.
-Whether they’re flying passengers across the globe, helping save lives during bushfires, or ferrying adrenaline junkies to drop zones, one thing for certain a career in aviation can literally open up a world of opportunities.
+Whether you’re flying passengers across the globe, helping to save lives during bushfires or ferrying adrenaline junkies to drop zones, aviation opens up a world of opportunities.

 - Recreational Pilot Certificate (RPC)